 We would love to believe that it gynecomastia is simply excess fatty tissue that will go away with weight loss, but this is not the case.
 If you have gynecomastia and you lose weight, not only will it not go away, it often looks worse because of the contrast between a leaner body and a chest that remains unchanged.

-Another critical point to understand with gynecomastia is that there is no treatment to remove your gynecomastia other than the surgical removal of the tissue.
-Pills, diets, exercise, potions and lotions simply are a waste of time and money.
+Another critical point to understand with gynecomastia is that there is no treatment to remove gynecomastia other than the surgical removal of the gynecomastia tissue.
+Once gynecomastia is established and present for months, it will not disappear with diet, weight loss or medications.
+Additionally, exercise will not get rid of gynecomastia.
 Trust me when I tell you this.
 I’m not known for telling my patients what they want to hear—only the facts will do!
 Know the truth and the truth shall set you free.